henryhxu/CSCI4430-ESTR4120/assignment/assignment-1/README.md

 > **NOTE:** When running ping and `iperf` in Mininet, you must use IP addresses, not hostnames.

-For the predicted numbers in the questions below, you need to calculate them using theoretical methods.
+For the predicted values in the questions below, you need to calculate them using theoretical methods.

 #### Q1: Link Latency(RTT) and Throughput
 First, you should measure the RTT and bandwidth of each of the four individual links between switches (`L1` - `L4`).
 You should run ping with 20 packets and store the output of the measurement on each link in a file called `latency_L#.txt`, replacing # with the link number from the topology diagram above.
 You should run `iperf` for 20 seconds and store the output of the measurement on each link in a file called `throughput_L#.txt`, replacing # with the link number from the topology diagram above.